mwilsnd/maplibre-gl-native/platform/ios/BAZEL.md

 `platform/darwin/BUILD.bazel`
 - Covering the cpp source in platform/default.

-`platform/ios/platform/ios/vendor/`
-- Covering the iOS specific dependencies.

 `platform/ios/BUILD.bazel`
 - Covering the source in `platform/ios/platform/ios/src` and `platform/ios/platform/darwin/src` as well as defining all the other BUILD.bazel files and defining the xcframework targets.

-## There are also some other areas that make bazel work:
+`/bazel/core.bzl`
+- File listings for `mbgl-core`.

+`/bazel/flags.bzl`
+- Defines some compilation flags that are used between the different build files.

 `WORKSPACE`
 - Defines the "repo" and the different modules that are loaded in order to compile for Apple.

 `.bazelversion`
 - Defines the version of bazel used, important for specific support for Apple targets.

-`bazel/flags.bzl`
-- Defines some compilation flags that are used between the different build files.